GilmoreEng/GOOD-form/Progress-notes.md

 |:---:|:---:|
 |Ease-of-Use for HPC| IDEAS: Sets/Projects File locations, Dashboard Account usage.
 |OOD script initializer| Research coding stratagies -- Also VMD OVITO need looking into.
-|Jupyter Acounting of buiness model | Basic read in of  data into pandas data frame.
-Diffculty creating a date selector that makes sense.
-Day/Month/Year calendar selection is too much.
-Date slider with intervals seems to be the way to go.
-Need to move pass this into graphing something.
+|Jupyter Acounting of buiness model | Date select accceptable.
+Mutli users association with different accounts breaks retrival.Still, need to move pass this into graphing something.
 |AWS VDI for vis | NEED to meet with Mike to set up subnet VPC ----
 | Gabe class| Need to continue through classwork asignments
-|Meeting with Mehmet and Neil to discuss NSF grant proposal| HPC related sustainability life cycle. https://www.nsf.gov/pubs/2023/nsf23532/nsf23532.pdf and a paper on the topic: https://ieeexplore.ieee.org/document/9355319/references#references
+|Meeting with Mehmet and Neil to discuss NSF grant proposal| Gabe is the lead PI, Kira will sign a cooperation letter.
-|GSG Data Visualization Workshop | Next week Mar-1-2023 Data Visualization: This workshop led by Isabella Mendoza from Graduate Student Government will cover the basics for making data easy to read and visually appealing. https://libcal.mines.edu/event/10095672
+|Penguin meeting POD| Quick into to their new product to link POD, local cluster, and Cloud into one platform.
+Meeting show case next week.
 ## Personal work tasks
 |Topic:|Update| NEXT STEPS
 |:---:|:---:|:---:|
-| Self Assessment | Goals written and assessed.
-Need to Write LEADSHIP notes next.
+| Self Assessment | Meeting complete need to sign and update feedback notes.
 | Math Club meeting - Transforming bad plots into good plots| --- NEED to Follow up --- Dr. Sprinkle will demonstrate the process of transforming bad plots into good plots. https://github.com/brennansprinkle/MATLAB_Figures_Demo See TOOL Plot optics for 3d creation of spheres.
 |Ubuntu rebuild | Totally blown | Reclaim files as needed.
 |MN vis project files|